SERVICE (MOBILITY) DOG PROGRAM

-NOTE: COPE Service Dogs is currently not accepting new application requests for Mobility Assistance Dogs as the high volume of applicants has exceeded our capacity for timely placement.
+NOTE: COPE Service Dogs is currently not accepting new application requests for Service (Mobility) Dogs as the high volume of applicants has exceeded our capacity for timely placement.
 COPE Service Dogs is committed to serve the families that are currently on the waiting list or who have already received an application package.
-We will resume accepting new application requests for Mobility Assistance Dogs as soon as the needs of the current waiting list are met.
+We will resume accepting new application requests for Serivce (Mobility) Dogs as soon as the needs of the current waiting list are met.
 Please refer to the website for updates.
 Our Facility Dog and Career Change Dog programs are remaining open to new application requests.
 June 9, 2019

 How do service dogs benefit people with disabilities?

-COPE Service Dogs specializes in training dogs for people with mobility disabilities who live within a three-hour drive from the Barrie, Ontario office.
+COPE Service Dogs specializes in training dogs for people with mobility disabilities who live within a three-hour drive from the Barrie, Ontario office and reside in Canada.

 We currently DO NOT provide the following types of assistance dogs: